Records Management at Northern Arizona University

 NAU submits Records Retention and Disposition Schedules to the Arizona Department of Library, Archives, and Public Records for approval.
 See below for current, approved NAU Records Retention and Disposition Schedules.

 If your records are not covered in the available schedules, you can create a Records Retention and Disposition Schedule for your college, department, or unit by working with the personnel at the State Records Management Division.
 You will find examples and instructions in the Records Retention and Disposition Manual for Arizona Agencies.
 Please use the Records Retention Schedule template to submit a new or revised schedule.
-You can also request authorization for one-time destruction of older records.
+State Records Management forms are available here.

 If the records in question are identified as "permanent," please contact the Cline Library Special Collections and Archives Department at 928-523-5551 to arrange for transfer to the University Archives.
 The Library will supply acid-free record cartons.
 The originating office is responsible for preparing an inventory of the box contents.